 The Vancouver Foundation holds certain funds wholly or partially for the benefit of the Association.
-The Vancouver Foundation periodically disburses funds at its discretion to the Association, typically from income and on a quarterly basis, which are used for enhancement of the Garden and for other activities beneficial to the Garden.
+The Vancouver Foundation periodically disburses funds at its discretion to the Association, typically from income and on a quarterly basis, which are used for enhancement of the Association and for other activities beneficial to the Association.

-11 Salaries and Wages
+11. Salaries and Wages

-For the year ended December 31, 2015 included in various expenditure categories on the Statement of Operations are wages and benefits totaling \$595,830 (2014 - \$545,203).
+For the year ended December 31, 2016 included in various expenditure categories on the Statement of Operations are wages and benefits totaling \$690,946 (2015 - \$595,830).

-12 Amounts Due to and From the Park Board
+12. Amounts Due to and From the Park Board

-At December 31, 2015, the Park Board owed an amount of \$68,417 (2014 - \$41,692) to the Association, which is included in accounts receivable.
-At December 31, 2015, the Association also owed an amount of \$51,410 (2014 - \$38,071) to the Park Board, which is included in accounts payable and accrued liabilities, related to service and maintenance fees.
+At December 31, 2016, the Park Board owed an amount of \$26,000 (2015 - \$68,417) to the Association, which is included in accounts receivable.
+At December 31, 2016, the Association also owed an amount of \$127,908 (2015 - \$51,410) to the Park Board, which is included in accounts payable and accrued liabilities, service and maintenance fees, and contributions to the Park Board described in Note 13.